tarantool/doc/doc/release/calendar.rst

 ================

 Every Tarantool release series has :ref:`the same lifecycle <release-series-lifecycle>`.
-Below you can find the lifecycle of all Tarantool versions starting from 1.10.x, as well as currently supported versions visualised as a calendar:
+Below you can find the lifecycle of Tarantool 2.x versions supported in 2024 visualised as a calendar:

 .. ifconfig:: builder not in ('latex', )